ReiSula/SCCM-Application-Deployment/README.md

 This project demonstrates the deployment of various applications using System Center Configuration Manager (SCCM).
 The focus is on three key applications: Wireshark, VLC Media Player, and Apache OpenOffice.
 The project covers the entire deployment process, from preparing the installer packages to configuring deployment settings and monitoring the installations across a networked environment.

 Applications Deployed :
--Wireshark
+Wireshark

 A network protocol analyzer used for troubleshooting and analyzing network traffic.
 Deployment Type: Required, ensuring automatic installation on targeted devices.

--VLC Media Player:
+VLC Media Player:

 A versatile media player that supports a wide array of audio and video formats.
 Deployment Type: Available, allowing users to install at their convenience.

--Apache OpenOffice:
+Apache OpenOffice:

 A free office suite offering word processing, spreadsheets, and presentation tools.
 Deployment Type: Required, with automated installation across the network.